nebulab/omnes/README.md

 ```

 Alternatively, adapters can be curried and only take the instance as an
-argument, returning a one-argument callable taking the event.
-For instance, we
+argument, returning a callable taking the event.
+For instance, we could also
-could also have defined the thread adapter like this:
+have defined the thread adapter like this:

 ```ruby
 class ThreadAdapter